theirishkiwi/picked_organic/site/content/products/_index.md

 title: Our veg
 type: products
 image: /img/products-jumbotron.jpg
-heading: Our veg
-description: >-
-  Picked Organic is the ultimate spot for food lovers who care about their food’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
+  heading: Some of our products
+  description: >
+    Picked is the ultimate spot for food lovers who care about where their food comes from
 blurbs:

     - image: /img/illustrations-coffee.svg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We sell blue and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current